-Overall: In 2011 in Queensland, half (50%) of the Indigenous population lived in the most disadvantaged areas (quintile 1) and 4% lived in areas of most advantage (quintile 5).
-For the non-Indigenous population in Queensland, 19% lived in the most disadvantaged areas, 21% lived in quintiles 2-4 and 18% lived in areas of most advantage (quintile 5).
+Overall: In 2011 in the Northern Territory, nearly three-quarters (74%) of the Indigenous population lived in the most disadvantaged areas (quintile 1); however, 3% of Indigenous Australians lived in areas of most advantage (quintile 5).
+For non-Indigenous Australians in the Northern Territory, proportions ranged from 10% in the most disadvantaged areas, to 31% in areas ranked as quintile 4, and 20% of the population lived in areas of most advantage (quintile 5).

-Nationally in 2011, 52% of Indigenous Australians lived in areas of most disadvantage (quintile 1), which was similar to the 50% in Queensland.
-The proportion living in areas of most advantage (quintile 5) was also similar: 5% nationally compared with 4% in Queensland.
-Nationally, the proportions for the non-Indigenous population ranged from 19% in quintile 1 to 21% in quintile 5 (Table 2.09.2, Figure 2.09.1).
+In 2011 nationally, 52% of Indigenous Australians lived in areas of most disadvantage (quintile 1), compared with 74% in the Northern Territory.
+The proportion living in areas of most advantage (quintile 5) was higher nationally than in the Northern Territory (5% compared with 3%).
+The proportions for the non-Indigenous population ranged from 19% in areas of most disadvantage (quintile 1) to 21% (quintile 5) (Table 2.09.2, Figure 2.09.1).